 - Ensure adequate funding for wildlife programs by collecting license fees.

-The rules were later expanded, banning the use of vehicles, airplanes, and radios; electronic calling; or shooting in a fenced enclosure.
-Many states have made those rules into law.
+- Fair chase rules include banning the use of vehicles, airplanes, and radios; electronic calling; or shooting in a fenced enclosure.
+Many states have made these rules into law.